15532th/avtdl/README.md

 Main description of plugins configuration is provided in [Description and configuration of available plugins](...), this section aims to explain some nuances of several options used in multiple plugins without overloading each plugin description.

+##### `update_interval`

+Interval between two consecutive updates of monitored url in seconds.

+It is generally advised to set it reasonable high to avoid triggering server rate limits.
+One sign of update rate being too high is presence of 503 and 429, as well as other error response codes in the app log and console output.

+Since requests to different urls on the same server are likely to be counted together, many entities with reasonable update interval each might also cause rate limit errors.

+Monitoring plugins will try to avoid doing many requests in a short interval of time by spacing update requests with the same `update_interval` evenly.
+For example, with three entities with `update_interval` set to 60 seconds, updates will be separated from each other by 20 seconds.
+Note that it means that the first update after startup might be delayed.

 ##### `cookies_file`

 Path to text file containing authorization cookies in Netscape format.